SipengXie2024/authenticated-storage-benchmarks/README.md

 - Memory usage of the program
 - CPU profiling data caught by [pprof-rs](https://github.com/tikv/pprof-rs)

-This comprehensive toolset is developed for tuning and evaluating LVMT.
+This comprehensive toolset is developed for tuning and evaluating PersistentHOT against established baseline implementations.
 It enables users to benchmark and compare various authenticated storage solutions, providing valuable insights into their performance and resource utilization.

 ## Building the Project